-Let’s take a deeper look at exactly what search engine marketing is, and why it is still one of the most effective digital advertising strategies.
+Let’s take a deeper look at search engine marketing and why it is still one of the most effective digital advertising strategies.

 Why Should You Run SEM Campaigns?

 “What about search engine optimization?”, you might ask.
-Well, search engine marketing certainly doesn’t replace SEO, but for many companies, it is a much more viable option.
+Well, search engine marketing certainly doesn’t replace SEO, but be an option for many companies.
+For many companies

 Search Engine Optimization can be incredibly competitive, especially in larger markets.
-It requires months of constant work to build up a competitive enough backlink profile, especially when a company is new to the industry they are advertising in.
+Building a competitive enough backlink profile requires months of constant work, especially when a company is new to the advertising industry.

-More so, ranking in a highly competitive market for search terms requires a properly built, updated, and constantly maintained website.
+More so, ranking in a highly competitive market for search terms requires an adequately built, updated, and constantly maintained website.
 Some companies do not have the budget to create a new website and want to start advertising and gaining visibility.
 This is the perfect time to run SEM.

-More so, search engine marketing is always an excellent option to supplement SEO campaigns.
-Having your business listed at the top of search engine results pages whether organic or paid, always creates an impression that leads to visits and conversions.
+Search engine marketing is always an excellent option to supplement SEO campaigns.
+Having your business listed at the top of search engine results pages, whether organic or paid, always creates an impression that leads to visits and conversions.

 How We Do SEM